JustineOverflow/Gift-list-app/README.md

 To do so:
 - Creating a new account (with an email system),
 - Logging in to keep track of the list (using sessions with cookies),
-- Editing, deleting the list.
+- CRUD operations with the list of gifts.

 ## Technologies used